-The 65th annual exhibition of the Society of Philatelic Americans will be held August 13-16 in Cincinnati, Ohio, with the Philatelic Society of Cincinnati as host club.
-The convention general chairman will be the club president and editor, F. H. Ames, Jr., 1461 Clovernoll, Cincinnati 31, Ohio; the bourse chairman is Millard Mack, 392 O Red Bud Rd., Cincinnati 29, Ohio, and the exhibition chairman is Clifford Shafer, 1644 Jonathan, Cincinnati 7, Ohio.
+The 65th annual exhibition of the Society of Philatelic Americans will be held August 13-16 riniatelic Americans will be neid August 13-16 in Cincinnati, Ohio, with the Philatelic Society of Cincinnati as host club.
+The convention general chairman will be the club president and editor, F. H. Ames, Jr., 1461 Clovernoll, Cincinnati 31, Ohio; the bourse chairman is Millard Mack, 392 O Red Bud Rd., Cincinnati 29, Ohio, and the exhibition chairman is Clifford Shafer, 1644 Jonatics of Chairman Control of Contro than, Cincinnati 7, Ohio,